 ‘Kishtwar to be North India’s major power hub’

-KISHTWAR, June 3: Alleging that the previous Governments in Jammu and Kashmir lacked seriousness to fully utilize rich natural resources of Chenab, Union Minister Dr Jitendra Singh today said that Kishtwar would soon become North India’s major power hub generating around 6,000 MW of power after completion of the ongoing projects.
+Dr Jitendra Singh said that Jammu and Kashmir’s Kishtwar will become North India’s major “power hub” generating nearly 6,000 MW of power after the completion of the ongoing power projects.

-Highlighting achievements of Modi Government, Dr Jitendra Singh said, before 2014, road travel to Kishtwar was cumbersome and on the slightest landside, the Doda-Kishtwar road got blocked.
-But today, he added, the road travel time from Jammu to Kishtwar has reduced from over 7 hours in 2014 to less than 5 hours now and similarly during these 9 years, Kishtwar has come up on the Aviation Map of India as an airport has been sanctioned under Centre’s UDAAN Scheme, which nobody had ever imagined.
+Dr Jitendra Singh said, before 2014, road travel to Kishtwar was cumbersome and on the slightest landside, the Doda-Kishtwar road got blocked.
+But today, the road travel time from Jammu to Kishtwar has reduced from over seven hours in 2014 to less than 5 hours now.
+Similarly, he said, during these eight years, Kishtwar has come up on the Aviation Map of India and has been sanctioned an airport under Centre’s UDAAN Scheme, which nobody had ever imagined.

-The Minister also mentioned that Kishtwar has got an AYUSH Hospital, while Paddar was given a Kendriya Vidyalaya under Centre’s RUSA scheme, because the then State Government had declined to do so.
-Similarly, Dr Jitendra Singh said, three new National Highways including Khellani-Sudhmahadev Highway, a series of Degree Colleges, mobile towers enroute Machail Yatra and other remote areas have also come up during the Modi Government.
+The Minister said, Kishtwar has got an AYUSH Hospital, while Padar was given a Kendriya Vidyalaya under Centre’s RUSA scheme, because the then State Government had declined to do so.

-Dr Jitendra Singh said that areas like Jammu & Kashmir, North-Eastern States and other hilly States suffered on many counts due to myopic policies of the successive Central Governments, but soon after the Modi Government took over in 2014, Prime Minister had stated that every effort would be made to bring the North Eastern region, J&K and other backward regions at par with the more developed regions of the country.
+Dr Jitendra Singh said that areas like Jammu and Kashmir, North-Eastern States and other hilly States suffered on many counts during the last 60-65 years, due to myopic policies of the successive Central Governments, but soon after the Modi Government took over in 2014, the Prime Minister had stated that every effort would be made to bring the North Eastern region, J&K and other backward regions at par with the more developed regions of the country.

-“Areas with unexplored potential like Kishtwar, North-East and other hilly regions will play a pivotal role in the next 25 years of India’s journey and these regions, rather than the saturated states, will propel India as a frontline nation in the world, when it celebrates 100th year of independence in 2047,” said Dr Singh.
+In his concluding remarks, Dr Jitendra Singh said, areas with unexplored potential like Kishtwar, North-East and other hilly regions will play a pivotal role in the next 25 years of India’s journey and these regions, rather than the saturated States, will propel India as a frontline nation in the world, when it celebrates 100th year of independence in 2047.